tari-project/tari-dot-com/_lessons/add_new_localizations.md

 ## Step 7 - Creating a pull request (PR) for your localization
 Once you’ve completed your localization changes, you will need to submit them via a pull request (PR) - essentially, an official Git request that asks the main project maintainers to review and incorporate your localization into the main project.

-Before you begin this process, confirm that you have committed and synced all of your changes and double-check that no new locale variables have been added to the JSON files.
+Before you begin this process, confirm that you have committed and synced all of your changes and double-check that no new locale variables have been added to the JSON files that you need to account for.

 The easiest way to create a PR is via GitHub.
-Go to your fork on GitHub and make sure you have your branch selected.
+Go to your fork on GitHub and make sure you have the branch you have been making the changes to selected.
 A message below the main title of the project will indicate that changes have been made, and give you an option to compare and create a PR.

 <img src="../assets/lessons/img/adding-languages/compare_pull_request.png" width=500>

 Click on the **Compare & Pull Request** button to open the **Open a Pull Request** screen.
 The first thing to note is the block showing you which repositories and branches are being compared, and the direction of the changes.
-Yours should show an arrow pointing from your repository/branch to the main project, which indicates that this PR is about pulling your changes into the main project.
+Yours should show an arrow pointing from your repository/branch to the main project, which indicates that this PR will "pull" your changes into the main project.

 <img src="../assets/lessons/img/adding-languages/pull_request_form.png" width=600>

 Below this is the form for capturing details about the PR.
 Follow these conventions when providing information:
-* The title of the PR should read, “feat: added new localization for [your language]”
+* The title of the PR should read, “Feat: added new localization for [your language]”
 * By default, GitHub has a standard template for capturing details against the PR.
 It’s best to follow the template when capturing info.
+You can refer to [this PR](https://github.com/tari-project/universe/pull/715) as a good example of the typical information provided.
 * Below the form and submission button is a summary of the changes that are being made.

 Once you have completed the form, press the **Create pull request** button.
 This will both create a pull request and notify the maintainers that your code should be reviewed.

 > **_TIP:_** Once a PR has been submitted, be sure to follow up on the PR regularly.
 Reviewers may have questions or changes that need to be reviewed by you before they can continue.
 In this case, they will assign the PR back to you for action.

 If the maintainers are happy with your additions, they will accept the PR and merge it into the main project.
-It might still be some time until the localization is incorporated into the main interface.
+It might still be some time until the localization is incorporated into the main interface, though, so if it has been accepted, please be patient!

 # Conclusion
 Adding new localizations, or improving existing ones, ensures Tari Universe is easily useable by a wide audience.